kyconf/project-yuevents/doc/sprint1/system_design.md

 YUEvents is a web application that aggregates university and club events (scraped from sources such as YuConnect, Discord, and Instagram) and provides a single feed, search, calendar views, and club-exec posting tools.

-Sprint 1 focuses on the initial foundation so that model-view-controller connectivity is demonstrated (e.g., creating an Event in the database via the frontend).
+Sprint 1 focuses on the initial foundation so that 3 layer architecture is demonstrated and the individual components of the 3 layer function properly.

 **Tech Stack (Project Baseline):**

 - **Frontend:** Next.js
 - **Backend:** Python + FastAPI
-- **Database:** PostgreSQL (or MySQL alternative)
+- **Database:** PostgreSQL through Supabase
 - **Scraper:** BeautifulSoup (+ Discord bot / Instagram scraping where permitted)
 - **Auth:** JWT-based session and role management (student, exec, admin)